sjjsy/sjjsy.github.io/_resume/resume.md

 : **Certified ScrumMaster** (CSM) by Scrum Alliance after a training by [Agile42](https://www.agile42.com/) (10/2017)

+: **Platoon Leader** (2nd Lieutenant) by Finnish Defence Forces after a 12 month training at Pori Brigade and the Reserve Officer School (07/2010)

 Knowhow

 : **Strategy, Venturing and Industrial Management**: strategic management,